Condor Ferries: Joint purchase of Condor Islander with the States of Guernsey

-Ferry tender and Brittany Ferries' majority take-over
+Financial issues, ferry tender and Brittany Ferries' take-over

+In December 2023, Condor Ferries announced it was facing financial issues and would increase freight charges by nearly 19% from January 2024.
+The States of Guernsey and the Government of Jersey began forming contingency plans, which included the trial of DFDS Seaways' Finlandia Seaways in both islands.

+In March 2024, Christophe Mathieu, CEO of Brittany Ferries, who had recently become CEO of Condor Ferries, announced that Brittany Ferries had loaned Condor £10 million to cover unpaid port fees, and that he believed the low usage of Condor Islander had led to the financial issues experienced by the company.

+A joint ferry tender process between Guernsey and Jersey began on 14 May 2024.
+Applicants included Condor Ferries, DFDS, and Irish Ferries.
+In June 2024, it was revealed that Stena Line had also applied, but chose to withdraw from the process.

-In August 2024, it was announced that Brittany Ferries was set to become the majority owner pending the approval of regulators in Jersey and Guernsey.
+In August 2024, it was announced that Brittany Ferries was set to become the majority owner of Condor Ferries, pending the approval of regulators in Guernsey and Jersey.
 The proposed deal would see Brittany increase their stake from 29% to 51% with Columbia Threadneedle European Sustainable Infrastructure Fund retaining a minority shareholding.

-Following becoming the majority shareholder, Brittany Ferries was announced as Guernsey's preferred company to operate the 15-year service contract that was being tendered, with the company now having access to Condor's fleet.

-On 3 December 2024, Jersey announced DFDS Seaways as its preferred operator for the next 15 years from spring 2025, ending Condor's 60 years of lifeline operations in Jersey.
+After many months, both islands could not reach a shared agreement.
+On 31 October 2024, Guernsey chose to appoint Brittany Ferries as its preferred company to operate a 15-year service contract.
+Jersey announced on 3 December 2024 that it had selected DFDS as its preferred operator for the next 15 years from spring 2025, ending Condor's 60 years of lifeline operations in Jersey.

-On 28 March 2025, the Guernsey-only operation was taken over by Brittany Ferries, marking the end of the 60-year history of the Condor Ferries brand.
+On 28 March 2025, the Guernsey-only operation was taken over by Brittany Ferries, using the Condor Islander and Condor Voyager, and the Commodore Clipper as a back-up vessel.
+This marked the end of the 60-year history of the Condor Ferries brand.

+On 7 April 2025, Brittany Ferries became the sole owner of Condor.